 The museum starts with his early life on a sharecropping farm.
 He started performing with a group of gospel singers, which started his musical journey.
 He later went to Memphis, where he started writing jingles for the radio and playing at clubs.
 He also recorded his first record in 1952 and later appeared on the Ed Sullivan Show, falling in the footsteps of countless other musicians.
 King’s rise to fame aligned with many points in history, like the Civil Rights Movement.
 His music crossed genres, winning countless Grammys, a Presidential Medal of Freedom, and Kennedy Center Honors.
 His guitar, named Lucille, is an icon in its own right.

 Record your own blues song with a guitar simulator and see items from BB King’s private collection, including his Grammys, many of his “Lucille” guitars, memorable outfits he wore at performances, posters from concerts and photographs of him with some of his most famous friends.

 If You Go

 The B.B.
-King Museum and Delta Interpretive Center is located at 400 2nd Street, Indianola, Mississippi 38751.
+King Museum and Delta Interpretive Center are located at 400 2nd Street, Indianola, Mississippi 38751.
 The town is located two hours south of Memphis.
 The museum is open Tuesday to Saturday from 10 am to 5 pm and Saturdays and Sundays from 12 pm to 5 pm.
-Admission is $15 for adults, $10 for seniors, $5 for students and free for children under 5.
+Admission is $15 for adults, $12 for seniors, $10 for students, and free for children under 5.